Buying guide📺 Live TV & Sports

 The Cheapest Way to Watch the NFL in 2026

-If you want to watch NFL games without overpaying, the single best move in 2026 is still a free antenna โ but the full picture is more complicated than that.
+If you want to watch NFL games without overpaying, the single best move in 2026 is still a free antenna — but the full picture got more complicated this year.
+The league's TV rights are now spread across nine platforms, and a few games are walled off behind their own subscriptions.
 This guide is for cord-cutters who want every game available to them at the lowest total cost, with no guesswork about which service carries which network.

-Three of the major broadcast networks โ CBS, NBC, and Fox โ air NFL games over the air.
-If you live in an NFL market, a one-time antenna purchase (typically $25โ$60 for a solid indoor model) gets you local Sunday afternoon games on CBS and Fox, plus Sunday Night Football on NBC, at zero recurring cost.
+Three of the major broadcast networks — CBS, NBC, and Fox — still air NFL games over the air.
+If you live in an NFL market, a one-time antenna purchase (typically $25–$60 for a solid indoor model) gets you local Sunday afternoon games on CBS and Fox, plus Sunday Night Football on NBC, at zero recurring cost.
 That alone covers a meaningful chunk of the season.

-You will also need an HDMI cable and a TV with a coax input, which nearly all modern sets have.
+You will also need a TV with a coax input, which nearly all modern sets have.
 Setup takes about ten minutes.

 This is the move for casual fans who mostly watch their local team and don't want to pay a monthly bill.
 If you only want Sunday Night Football or your local team's home games, stop here.